mmarszal7/NotesAndSamples/Counter_ReactSample/README.md

 ```
 // because JS interprets:
 return
   <div></div>

 // like this:
 return ;
   <div></div>

 // so we should write:
 return (
   <div></div>
 	);
 ```

 Because React reacts to changed (diffs) every time you are using list of items you have to add unique index to it.

-Functions in Components does not have access to 'this' because they are not called with object: obj.method()
+Functions in Components does not have access to 'this' because they are not called with object: obj.method()<br>
-	They are called as stand-alone functions which in strict-mode results in undefined (without strict-mode calling this in stand-alone functions returns window object)
+They are called as stand-alone functions which in strict-mode results in undefined (without strict-mode calling this in stand-alone functions returns window object)<br>
 To solve this problem u can use bind() method in constructor like:
 ```
 constructor(){
     super();